 How long is Manaslu circuit trek?

 The Circuit Trek is the most visited remote area trekking in Nepal.
-The trek starts from the historical place of bravery and strength, Gorkha and ends at Bhimphedi.
+The trek starts from the historical place of bravery and strength, Gorkha, and ends at Bhimphedi.
 The main attraction of Manaslu trekking is the dramatic Larkya Pass which extends to 5,140m.

 The Manaslu circuit trek distance is quite prolonged compared to other treks in Nepal.
 Manaslu circuit trek length is around 177 km.
-It is a long trek that requires at least 15 days to complete and the days varies depending upon the stamina of the trekker.
+It is a long trek that requires at least 15 days to complete and the days vary depending upon the stamina of the trekker.

 Is it difficult to trek Manaslu Circuit?

 Manaslu Trek is not a piece of cake.
 Before you go for the circuit trek, you should be aware of the difficulty level of the trek and the problems you might face in the worst case so that you can prepare well.

 Manaslu circuit trek difficulty level is high.
 It requires tough physical fitness and a lot of experience in trekking to Manaslu.
 The trekking trails are circular and offbeat.

 Not only physical fitness, but you also need to train your mind as well.
 Balancing the body and mind is key to a successful trek.
 Be mentally prepared to go for a difficult but exciting trek.